Best Kidney Transplant Cost In India

 • Renal Biopsy

-Tests to determine whether a donated kidney may be suitable for you include:
+Tests to determine whether a donated kidney may be suitable for you include:-

 Crossmatch.
 The third and final matching test involves mixing a small sample of your blood with the donor’s blood in the lab.
-The test decides if antibodies in your blood will respond against particular antigens in the Donor blood.
-A negative crossmatch implies they are perfect and your body isn’t as liable to reject the donor kidney.
-Positive crossmatch kidney transplants likewise are conceivable however require extra clinical treatment when the transplant to lessen the risk of your antibodies responding to the donor organ.
+The test determines whether antibodies in your blood will react against specific antigens in the donor’s blood.

 Additional factors your transplant team may consider in finding the most appropriate donor kidney for you include matching age, kidney size and infection exposure.